Kevinouio/MSU-AI-Building-Classification/README.md

 ## Testing Instructions

-The model was entirely trained in Google Colab, so it is easiest to run it there.
-Add the model and dataset to a google drive.
-Open the test_model notebook in Colab.
-Switch the hosted runtime to TPU.
-Change the paths in the notebook to their corresponding path in the google drive (after it is mounted).
-Alternatively you can add the files manually and specify the paths in the colab instance.
-It is possible to run it locally, but it is not consistent and is not reproducible.
-The code would be the same as the test_model notebook and everything is stored locally.
-The requirements.txt is only for attempting to run it locally, but it is *highly suggested* to use Colab.
+The model is designed to run optimally within a Google Colab environment.
+For best results, upload the model and dataset to your Google Drive and utilize the provided test_model notebook within Colab, selecting a TPU runtime.
+Ensure all file paths within the notebook are updated to reflect your Drive's directory structure.
+While local execution is possible, it's not recommended due to potential reproducibility issues.
+For local testing, replicate the test_model notebook's code and adjust paths accordingly; the requirements.txt file lists necessary dependencies for this approach.
+However, using Colab is strongly encouraged for consistent and reproducible results.

 To install all dependencies:
 ```bash